vippsas/vipps-developers/README.md

 <!-- END_COMMENT -->

-Vipps and MobilePay have recently merged, so the developer documentation is still under development.
+Vipps and MobilePay have recently merged, and the developer documentation is still under development.

 Vipps MobilePay offers APIs to facilitate your log-in and online payment solutions for Point of Sale, apps, subscriptions, QR codes, checkout sessions, and invoices.
 Explore our technical documentation to learn about these solutions.